Custom Home ArchitectsRand Soellner ArchitectLuxury Residential Architects

 Subtotal material + labor cost just for venting: $0.80.

-Roof System 2: SIPs (Structural Insulated Panels) for roof, with some beams as required (analysed by energy efficient home architects):
+Roof System 2: SIPs (Structural Insulated Panels) for roof, with some beams as required :

 • 10-1/4” thick SIP (this is what a major manufacturer of SIPs calls their R-38 panel.
-I could not obtain information for an R-49 panel.
-I know they make a panel of about 12” thick, but I could not obtain the cost information for that, so this comparison is unfairly skewed in favor of SIPs, as they have less raw R than the other systems compared): material cost, delivered to site, ready to assemble, including shop drawings: $8.00/sf.
+The firm could not obtain information for an R-49 panel.
+It is known that they make a panel of about 12” thick, but the firm could not obtain the cost information for those, so this comparison is unfairly skewed in favor of SIPs, as they have less raw R than the other systems compared): material cost, delivered to site, ready to assemble, including shop drawings: $8.00/sf.

 Estimated R value per inch: 3.8 per manufacturer’s data for the panel, which is well within industry mid-ranges from R-3.7 to R-4.7)